deffer/authz-page/README.md

 # OAuth2 Authorization Server

-Implements a user-facing Authorization Page to support a step in OAuth2 `Imlicit` and `Authorization Code` flows.
-Integates with Kong which is used to manage tokens and token-based access to APIs.
+Implements a user-facing Authorization Page to support a step in OAuth2 `Implicit` and `Authorization Code` flows.
+Integrates with Kong, where Kong is used to manage tokens and token-based access to APIs.
+The main purpose of Authorization Page is to authenticate an end user (through SSO configured on webroute) and securely communicate user's decision YES/NO to Kong.

 ## Overview